sstok/contributing/style/symfony/README.md

 Symfony
 =======

+Symfony already has a set [Best Practices], if you are new to Symfony you are strongly encouraged to follow these [Best Practices] before starting with these guidelines.

 * Avoid `member` and `collection` routes.
 * Name date columns with `_on` suffixes.
 * Name datetime columns with `_at` suffixes.